xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMULA.ARRAY**(**formula\_text**, reference)

-Formula\_text    is the text you want to enter in the array.
+Formula\_text&nbsp;&nbsp;&nbsp;&nbsp;is the text you want to enter in the array.
 For more information on formula\_text, see the first form of FORMULA.

-Reference    specifies where formula\_text is entered.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;specifies where formula\_text is
+entered.
 It can be a reference to a cell on the active worksheet or an external reference to a named workbook.
 Reference must be a R1C1-style reference in text form.
 If reference is omitted, formula\_text is entered in the active cell.

 **Examples**